stevenpy/studysoup_test/README.md

 ## Challenge 1

+##Assumptions:
-Requirements: Through my module, I choose to use environment variables to hide and secure my mailgun's credentials.
+Through my module, I choose to use environment variables to hide and secure my mailgun's credentials.
 We need a .env file with MAILGUN_SECRET, MAILGUN_DOMAIN, MAILGUN_ADRESS.